On this page

 4. Your insurance

-- Check what insurance cover you have as part of your super account and how much you’re being charged for it.
+- Check any insurance cover you have with your super account and how much you’re being charged for it.

-- Review whether the amount of insurance provided is at the right level for your personal circumstances – particularly if things have changed at home such as a new baby, or you and your partner have separated.
+- Review whether the amount of insurance provided by your super fund is at the right level for your personal circumstances.
+This is important if things have changed at home, such as the arrival of a new baby, or if you and your partner have separated.

-- Think about whether your current level of protection would cover the regular bills or pay off the mortgage if something happened.
-This should be reviewed annually as your financial circumstances change.
+- Think about whether your current level of insurance protection would cover the regular bills or pay off your mortgage if something adverse happened.
+It’s sensible to review your insurance cover annually or as your financial circumstances change.
+You can apply for extra cover or another type of cover with your fund if you need it.

 5. Your investment return